Everything you learn will lead to the future of childcare and welfare. | Sanko Gakuen Tokyo Future University of Welfare & Nursery College

 can.

-Department of Nursery allows students to apply to a four-year university or junior college, Department of Care Worker allows students to apply to a four-year university.
+Students applying Department of Nursery can also apply to a four-year university or junior college, while students applying Department of Care Worker can also apply to a four-year university.

-We have a "University Dual Application System" for those who wish to apply to both a four-year university or junior college and our school.
+For those who wish to apply to both a four-year university or junior college and our school, we offer a "University Concurrent Application System."

-If you wish to use this system, please fill in the "Concurrent Application Use" section on the back of your application form.
+If you wish to utilize this system, please fill in the "Concurrent Application" section on the back of your application form.

 Tuition Fees